rderooy/dosbox-x-wiki/Home.md

 * **Output**: Selects the video system to use for output, such as Surface, Direct3D or OpenGL.

-* **V-Sync**: Synchronizes vsync timing to the host display.
+* **V-Sync**: Synchronizes V-Sync timing to the host display.
 This requires calibration within DOSBox-X.

 * **Overscan**: Selects the width of the overscan border, from 0 to 10.
 This works only if the video output is set to surface.